 While these ads are simple to set up, a lot of people waste time on paying for traffic because they haven’t built a campaign focused on the audience they’re attracting.
 Make sure that there is a clear reason why your target audience will click on your video.
 Once they’ve clicked on your video, have clarity on what you will do with their attention.
 Sell them something, add them to a mailing list, add them as a subscriber.

-As an example, Lego took advantage of people searching for 360-degree videos by building a video advert which appeared when people type in “360” video.
+As an example, Lego took advantage of people searching for 360-degree videos by building a video advert that appeared when people type in “360” video.
 This is effective because Lego has 360-degree videos that are impressive.
-I’d guess Lego have stipulated this appears on searches for a certain demographic or people that have been engaged with Lego (like me when writing an earlier part of this article).
+I’d guess Lego has stipulated this appears on searches for a certain demographic or people that have been engaged with Lego (like me when writing an earlier part of this article).
 The video is designed to pique user interest and build their subscriber base.

 Setting up a business YouTube channel offers an incredible medium for many businesses.
 The most pressing question for you should be: Is YouTube right for my business?
-The second question is: Do I have the resources to realise my vision for the channel?
+The second question is: Do I have the resources to realize my vision for the channel?

 Building and running a YouTube channel is time-consuming, so make sure your answer to the above questions is yes and yes.

 If you are convinced of the business case and plan to press ahead, we’d advise getting your hands dirty and experimenting.
 It will likely take some experimentation before you get into a groove of producing content that delivers results.
 Every polished YouTube channel you see today had humble beginnings so don’t be put off.
-As a medium YouTube is set to grow, so go and get started.
+As a medium, YouTube is set to grow, so go and get started.